16 Free Museums in Copenhagen You Can’t Afford to Miss

 Is The National Museum of Denmark Free?

-Entry to the National Museum of Denmark costs 120 kr.
+The National Museum of Denmark is not free and hasn’t been free for many years.
 There’s a common misconception that the National Museum of Denmark is free, but it’s a myth unless you’re 18 years old or younger.

 Are Copenhagen’s Museums Free With A Copenhagen Card?